Aehr Test Systems Wins $41 Million AI Order, Hits All-Time High

 - $41mn order win drove AEHR to an all-time high of $102.71; shares last at $97.23

 - 648.2x fwd P/E on $45mn TTM revenue.
-The market is pricing a company several times larger than the one currently reporting.
+At that multiple, the stock is valued like a company several times its current size.

 - Next data point: order backlog size and revenue guidance at the next earnings report